- Psychology & the public

 Please sign in to access the members area.
 If you are not a member, & want to find out more, please click, here

 DHP Strategic Objectives

-The Division of Health Psychology aims to promote health psychology and the interests of members of the Division in their activities in health psychology.
+The Division of Health Psychology aims to promote health psychology and the interests of Members of the Division in their activities in health psychology.
 As a division we work closely with Sections, Special Groups and other Divisions of the British Psychological Society (BPS), and, where appropriate, collaborate with other organisations and individuals with similar interests in the pursuit of promoting health psychology.
-Each year the committee publishes specific aims and objectives and these are available here.
+The committee's current specific aims and objectives are available here.

 16-18 September 2015